jblindsay/whitebox-tools/readme.txt

   has resulted in large improvements in performance when interpolating entire directories of LAS files.
 - The LasHeader object now has the ability to read a LAS header directly.
 This allows interrogation of a LAS file without the need to create a full LAS object.
+This was useful for identifying neighbouring tiles during interpolation, such that a buffer of points from adjacent tiles can be used, thereby minimizing interpolation edge effects.
 - There was a bug with the WhiteboxTools Runner that had issue with the use of a forward-slash (/) in file paths on Windows.
 These have been fixed now.
 I also fixed every tool such that the use of a forward slash for file paths on Windows won't result in an additional working directory being appended to file names.
 This one resulted in many files being slightly modified.
 - Added the ability to select the working directory in WhiteboxTools Runner.
-This is a useful feature because some of the LiDAR tools now allow for no specified input files, in which case they operate on all of the LAS files contained within the working directory.
+This is a useful feature because some of the LiDAR tools now allow for no specified input/output files, in which case they operate on all of the LAS files contained within the working directory.

 Version 0.3 (07-02-2018)